 |SYST 763||Research Methods in Systems Engineering and Information Technology||3|

-A list of approved courses is available from the department
+A list of approved courses is available from the SEOR department.
+Approved courses for the concentration in Mechanical Engineering are available from the ME department.

 No more than 3 credits are allowed for a directed reading course.
 All courses and course substitutions must be approved by the student's dissertation committee chair and the SEOR doctoral coordinator.